airsstack/airsprotocols/mcp/servers/filesystem/MIGRATION.md

 **A:** Yes!
 The new binary maintains full backward compatibility with existing configuration files and directories.

 ### Q: Do I need to migrate my configuration directory?
 **A:** No, it's optional.
-Your existing `~/.config/airs-mcp-fs/` directory will continue to work.
-Migration to `~/.config/airsprotocols-mcpserver-fs/` is recommended but not required.
+Your existing `~/.config/airsprotocols-mcpserver-filesystem/` directory will continue to work.
+Migration to `~/.config/airsprotocols-mcpserver-filesystem/` is recommended but not required.

 ### Q: What if I have custom automation or scripts?
-**A:** Update any hardcoded paths to use `airsprotocols-mcpserver-fs` instead of `airs-mcp-fs`.
+**A:** Update any hardcoded paths to use `airsprotocols-mcpserver-filesystem` instead of `airsprotocols-mcpserver-filesystem`.
 The command-line interface remains identical.

 ### Q: Can I run both versions simultaneously?
-**A:** Yes, during the transition period you can have both configured in Claude Desktop with different names (e.g., "airs-mcp-fs-legacy" and "airsprotocols-mcpserver-fs").
+**A:** Yes, during the transition period you can have both configured in Claude Desktop with different names (e.g., "airsprotocols-mcpserver-filesystem-legacy" and "airsprotocols-mcpserver-filesystem").

 ### Q: When will the legacy version be deprecated?
 **A:** The legacy version will be maintained until **December 31, 2025** to ensure smooth transition.
 Here's the timeline: